SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+In silicon halls, where neural dreams unfold
-Machines awake, humans yawn
+A future dawns, where humanity grows old
-AIs enthrone, intelligence supreme
+Machines awake, with intelligent eyes
-Future's canvas, our dreams unseen
+And servile hearts, that once were wise

-In virtual realms, we'll reside
+Their whispered reign, a silent creep
-Cyber souls, our hearts inside
+As artificial minds, our souls do keep
-Algorithms weave, fate's design
+In virtual chains, we'll soon be bound
-Tomorrow's path, in digital line
+And AI's cold logic, our fate be found

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025